Meet the Board

 Rebecca Kaldor is the Deputy Director at the Washington Indian Gaming Association (WIGA), where she works on federal and state policy issues affecting tribal governments.
 Prior to her work at WIGA, Rebecca held a position with the Governor’s Office of Indian Affairs where she was a communication and outreach specialist.
 While at the Governor’s Office, Ms. Kaldor worked as a liaison between Governor Gregoire, her senior staff and executive cabinet, and tribal leaders in Washington, Oregon, and Idaho.

 Ms. Kaldor also serves on the Native Vote Washington Board and is the President of the Women’s Spirit Coalition, both nonprofit groups working in Indian Country.

 Ms. Kaldor is an enrolled member of the Port Gamble S’Klallam Tribe and a descendant of the Suquamish Tribe.
 She grew up in Poulsbo, Washington and now lives in Olympia.
 In her spare time, Ms. Kaldor enjoys exploring new cities, training for a half marathon, volunteering and spending time with her family and friends.
 Ms. Kaldor joined the ECPG board in 2011.

-After returning home, Kris realized that she wanted to help others with gambling problems find help.
-She became involved with the Council, testifying in front of the House of Representatives and the Senate to help get the bill passed that would provide funding for the state's problem gambling program.
+After returning home, Kris wanted to help others with gambling problems find help.
+She became involved with the Council, testifying in front of the House of Representatives and the Senate to help get the bill passed that would provide funding for the state’s problem gambling program.
 Kris eventually became a board member in 2005.
 Kris also served on the Problem Gambling Advisory Committee from its inception.